MysteryBlokHed/iti-lot-simulator/README.md

 but I have made some optimizations such as parallelizing the capacity checks, replacing the incoming queue with an integer counter, and removing the outgoing queue entirely.
+If an implementation that is written as described above is desired, use the `--faithful` flag.

 Other performance optimizations may cause varying amounts of divergence from this implementation, most notably with the `-c` flag described below.